-What it looks like: a book that’s a best-seller on Amazon
+What it looks like: a best-selling book

-What we’re really seeing: one million rounds of edits, eight months of writing eight hours a day, interviewing + hiring + working with an editor, a designer, a photographer, and a typesetter
+What we’re really seeing: one million rounds of edits, eight months of writing eight hours a day, interviewing + hiring + working with an editor, a designer, a photographer, and a typesetter.

 So let’s make a pact.
 When the inevitable happens – when we just a little jealous of someone else’s success – let’s make an active decision to view that success through the lens of reality.
 Instead of the gorgeous, impressive endgame, let’s squint our eyes and see all the hard word they put into that success.

 And know that if we work hard, we can probably do the same.

 How do you cope when you find yourself envious of someone else’s success?
 And what does success look like for you?

 P.S.
 If you need help getting out of your way + finding your version of success, I help with that!